ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-invest-£100-000-in-new-wire-cable-cutting-machinery.md

     column:
       title: ASL Invest £100,000 In New Wire & Cable Cutting Machinery
       text: >-
-        We have significantly boosted output after investing £100,000 in a brand new Schleinger fully automatic wire cutting & terminating machine.\
+        We have boosted our plant machinery after investing £100,000 in a brand new Schleuniger fully automatic wire cutting & terminating machine.\

         \